Trackwork Handbook

 With input by Gregg Fuhriman

 1. Doing a lot of design and planning on paper up front is essential for even the simplest of modules.
 It helps to avoid the “Oh, I didn’t think of that” problem after construction begins.
-Using a CAD computer program is one way, but paper and pencil should work just as well.
+Using a CAD computer program is one way, but paper and pencil can work just as well.

 2. Consider the legs as part of the frame, and design and construct them together with the frame.